jandelgado/lede-dockerbuilder/README.md

 Run `./builder.sh shell CONFIGFILE` to get a shell into the docker container, e.g. `./builder.sh shell example.cfg`.

-## Building OpwnWRT images
+## Building OpenWRT images
-The file [example-openwrt.cfg](example-openwrt.cfg) contains an example which uses the OpenWrt image builder to create an image for the [TP-Link WR1043ND router](https://wiki.openwrt.org/toh/tp-link/tl-wr1043nd).
+The file [example-openwrt.cfg](example-openwrt.cfg) contains an example which uses the OpenWRT image builder to create an image for the [TP-Link WR1043ND router](https://wiki.openwrt.org/toh/tp-link/tl-wr1043nd).

 # Author